Terms of Service

 - The role description (stipendiary clergy)/ministerial working agreement (associate clergy)/learning agreement (assistant curates in training)

 In addition, it should be noted that all clergy, regardless of their form of tenure, are subject to the provisions contained within:

 - The Canons of the Church of England

-- The Clergy Discipline Measure (please follow related links on the dedicated website pages for all resources)
+- The Clergy Discipline Rules (please follow related links on the dedicated website pages for all resources)

 - The current law related to patronage and the appointments procedure – Patronage (Benefice) Measure 1986

 - Anti-discrimination legislation – apart from specific exemptions conferred by the Priests (Ordination of Women) Measure 1993 and the Equality Act 2010, the Church is subject to discrimination legislation in the same way as all other organisations